ASFHyP3/hyp3-gamma/etc/README_Template.txt

 -------------
 4. An incidence angle map

-The incidence angle map is is included with standard products, but is optional when placing a custom order for imagery.
+The incidence angle map is included with standard products, but is optional when placing a custom order for imagery.
 This layer is tagged with -inc_map.tif

 This map records the incidence angle for each pixel in the RTC image.
 The incidence angle is the angle between the incident radar beam and the direction perpendicular to the ground surface, expressed in radians.